 The substantially enhanced potency of marzeptacog alfa (activated) and CB 2679d/ISU304 compared with existing treatment options may allow for effective subcutaneous prophylactic treatment of individuals with hemophilia A or B with an inhibitor or individuals with hemophilia B, respectively.
-Our engineered hemostasis proteases are designed to overcome current treatment limitations by allowing delivery via subcutaneous injection which we believe will facilitate effective prophylactic treatment, especially in children, which represent approximately 40% of individuals with hemophilia, and may ultimately deliver substantially better outcomes for individuals with hemophilia.
+Our engineered hemostasis proteases are designed to overcome current treatment limitations by allowing delivery via subcutaneous injection which we believe will facilitate effective prophylactic treatment, especially in children, and may ultimately deliver substantially better outcomes for individuals with hemophilia.